Transcript #78: Setting Expectations for Open Source Participation

 21:26 So people can basically have offline access to the videos and like sync up their account and then not depend upon being on the web or on the internet, right?

-21:36 And I had been deploying stuff out to the internet and I'd connect to it and test it, and like, ah, that service isn't quite working.
+21:36 And I had been deploying stuff out to the internet, and I'd connect to it and test.

-21:41 and I was getting a little painful, I'm like, why am I doing this?
+21:43 I'm like, why am I doing this?

-21:48 Instead of, it wasn't on the same machine.
+21:48 Instead of – it wasn't on the same machine.

 21:54 I can actually step through as the Windows app is interacting with the service that ultimately makes its way back over HTTPS onto my local machine.

-22:03 Isn't that cool?
+22:02 Isn't that cool?

-22:03 - Yeah, that's very cool.
+22:03 Yeah, that's very cool.

-22:09 - Yeah, the thing that I think is most useful is so often, like I work in the web world, right?
+22:09 Yeah, the thing that I think is most useful is so often – like, I work in the web world, right?

-22:14 So traditionally I had maybe made some changes to the web app and then we might have like a scrum meeting or like a quick sync up meeting, like, hey, how's everybody doing?
+22:14 So traditionally, I had maybe made some changes to the web app, and then we might have like a scrum meeting or like a quick sync-up meeting.

 22:24 And I'm not ready to publish what I've done to the internet, to staging and mess everyone else up.

-22:30 But I would still like to show people and let them interact with it.
+22:29 But I would still like to show people and let them interact with it.

-22:56 I think they were using Rails, but then you can use ngrok and then expose that to the wider internet so that other people in the, so people in the class can sort of, can see each other's applications, or you can send a link to a friend or what have you.
+22:57 But then you can use Ngrok and then expose that to the wider internet so that other people in the – so people in the class can sort of – can see each other's applications, or you can send a link to a friend or what have you.

 23:08 So it's also really good for tutorials, yeah.